RogerIBN/RogerIBN/docs/DataScientist_Engineer_Developer-Roger-CV.md

 ## Education

-### Engineering Physics At Faculty Of Engineering Of The Universidad Autónoma De Yucatán
+### Engineering Physics at Faculty of Engineering of the Universidad Autónoma de Yucatán

 August 2016 – May 2023 \[Mérida, Yucatán\]\
 I participated in a Texas A&M University and UADY cultural exchange event with native English speakers.
 I focused on taking data science, computing and machine learning electives, especially deep learning for images.